MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/security/securing-restricted-sessions.md

 - `Select-Object`

-If you create your own implementation of these commands, you may inadvertently allow users to run code that prohibited by the JEA proxy commands.
+If you create your own implementation of these commands, you may inadvertently allow users to run code prohibited by the JEA proxy commands.

 You can run the following command to get a list of restricted commands: